jANrICK69/Travel-Booking-Website/README.md

-This is a project for my Finals in Web Developoment Labratory
+This is a project for my Finals in Web Development Labratory